 B. What happens if a court disallows a motion for attachment of real estate without notice.
 Once a court disallows a creditor's motion to attach a debtor's real estate without notice the matter will then be held for a subsequent hearing wherein the debtor will receive a notice and be given the opportunity to present its side of the story.
 When notice is provided to the debtor the only two things the creditor needs to show is that there is a reasonable likelihood of success on the merits of the creditor's claim and that the debtor to the best of the creditor's knowledge has not liability insurance to cover the creditor's loss.

 C. Preparing for either an ex parte/no notice hearing or a hearing.
 In either case, the most important document for the court's determination in deciding whether to grant or deny a motion to attach real estate is the affidavit.
 An affidavit is a sworn statement made under the pains and penalties of perjury by the creditor who has first-hand knowledge of the facts in the case.
 Now that person may not be the President of a company.
-Often, the person with the most first-hand knowledge may be a credit manager or lost prevention manager who has been dealing with the situation for awhile before it got to the litigation stage.
+Often, the person with the most first-hand knowledge may be a credit manager or loss prevention manager who has been dealing with the situation for a while before it got to the litigation stage.
 What is critical here is not the job title necessarily but the knowledge of the person submitting the affidavit.
 The affidavit itself should be detailed, not conclusory and without any opinion.
 The affidavit should only set forth facts.
 If there are important documents then those should be referenced in the affidavit itself and appended as exhibits to the affidavit.